JValtteri/seec-email/README.md

 To be able to send encrypted messages, you need the recipients' public keys.
 You can import them by selecting `2`.
 Copy paste the key data and press enter a few times.

 If you import multiple keys at once, make sure there are no more than one consecutive empty line between them.
+SEEC interprits two or more empty lines to be end of input.

 ### Loggin in